 Renting a car in Mexico is the way to go if you want to explore the country at your own pace.
 That’s what my sister and I did the first time we visited Mexico, and sure enough we had a real blast during our road trip!

-Many, however, have doubts that this is a good idea – they fear the country is not safe enough to drive around; they worry about traffic (here’s a tip: don’t drive in big cities such as Mexico City – not unless you want to give yourself a headache!) and road conditions; they think about the possible scams, and what not.
-Indeed, these are certainly issues you should be considering when planning your trip, but they should not put you off from renting a car.
+Many, however, have doubts that this is a good idea.
+They fear the country is not safe enough to drive around.
+They worry about traffic (here’s a tip: don’t drive in big cities such as Mexico City – not unless you want to give yourself a headache!) and road conditions.

 Going in knowing what to expect will certainly help – hence why I have decided to write this post.
 Here are all the secrets to renting a car in Mexico and making the most of your time there.